ZerosAndOnesLLC/OpenChat/api/README.md

 - Status types: online, away, dnd (do not disturb), offline
 - Custom status messages with emoji support
 - Auto-clear status after specified time
+- "Back at" datetime for away/dnd status (when user expects to return)
 - Auto-away after 15 minutes of inactivity
 - Redis caching for status data (5-minute TTL)
-- WebSocket broadcasting of status changes
+- Real-time WebSocket broadcasting of status changes to all org members
 - Activity tracking via WebSocket heartbeat
 - Background task for auto-away and expired status cleanup